mhelmstetter/mongo-log-parser/README.md

 - Use namespace filtering (`--ns`) to focus on specific databases/collections
 - For large log files, consider filtering by time range first
 - The HTML report loads faster than processing multiple CSV outputs
-- Use compressed log files when possible to reduce I/O
+- Use compressed log files (`.gz`, `.zip`) to reduce disk I/O and storage space
+- The parser handles decompression automatically, so no need to extract files first

 ## Example Output